Last updated: January 2026

 When to set up gas and electricity bills as a student

-When to set up student water bill
+When to set up a student water bill

 When to set up student broadband